oplS17projects/Image-To-Sketch-Posterizing/CHUONG_VU.md

 # Key Code Excerpts

 The key of this is storing data (RGB) as 24 bits binarys into a single list.
 So, it save the memory and improve the reading time out of memory.
 Also, by using recursion to loop through the list that I have learned in UMass Lowell's COMP.3010 OPL class.
-I optimized the running time of the program to O(n)
+I optimized the running time of the program to O(N).

 Five examples are shown and they are individually numbered.